-In 2010, registry efforts are going into other standard, so there is no fixed planned date for the release of the ApplicationsRegExt standard.
+In 2010, registry efforts are going into other standards, so there is no planned date for the release of the ApplicationsRegExt standard.

-(Note that ApplicationsRegExt was previously referred as "VOApplications", but it was decided to change its name to better reflect what it is).
+(Note that ApplicationsRegExt was previously referred as "VOApplications", but it was decided to change it to a more descriptive term).